Sachigo Lake First Nation

 Sachigo Lake First Nation (ᓴᒋᑯ ᓴᑲᐦᐃᑲᐣ) is an Oji-Cree First Nation band government in Unorganized Kenora District in Northwestern Ontario, Canada.
 It is located on Sachigo Lake, part of the Sachigo River system and Hudson Bay drainage basin, approximately 425 km north of the town of Sioux Lookout.
 As of September 2011, the First Nation had a registered population of 814 people, of which the on-reserve population was 443.

 Sachigo Lake is policed by the Nishnawbe-Aski Police Service, an Aboriginal-based service.

 Governance

 The First Nation elect their officials through a Custom Electoral System, consisting of a Chief and four councillors.
-The current Chief is Robert Beardy and the councillors elected for the same term are Pauline Greene and Claude Mckay.
-Two newly councillors elected in are Christopher Mckay Jr. and Stanley L. Tait.
-Their two-year terms all began on April 12, 2019.
+The current Chief is Robert Beardy and the councillors elected for the same term are Shaun Tait, Eugene Tait, Michael Tait and Claude Mckay.
+Their two-year terms all began in April 2025.

 As a signatory to Treaty 9, Sachigo Lake First Nation is a member of the Windigo First Nations Council, a Regional Chiefs Council, and Nishnawbe Aski Nation, a Tribal Political Organization that represents majority of First Nation governments in northern Canada.